 Professor David Collie

-Industrial Organization and International Trade Theory: Sustaining collusion with asymmetric costs; Collusion and the elasticity of demand; Collusion in differentiated duopolies with quadratic costs; The welfare effects of trade liberalization and the gains from trade under oligopoly; The application of game theory to the modelling of trade policy, competition policy, and industrial policy; European Union state aid policy; EU and US anti-dumping policy, Anti-dumping duties and the Byrd amendment; Migration and trade with external economies of Scale; Auctioning immigration visas.
+International Trade Theory, Industrial Organization, and Public Economics: Modelling oligopoly in a general equilibrium setting with applications to public economics, international trade and industrial organization.
+Sustaining collusion with asymmetric costs; Collusion and the elasticity of demand; Collusion in differentiated duopolies with quadratic costs; The welfare effects of trade liberalization and the gains from trade under oligopoly; The application of game theory to the modelling of trade policy, competition policy, and industrial policy; European Union state aid policy; EU and US anti-dumping policy, Anti-dumping duties and the Byrd amendment; Migration and trade with external economies of Scale; Auctioning immigration visas.
 Foreign Direct Investment.
+Brexit.
+Trade Wars and the Sustainability of Free Trade Agreements.

-In 2011/2012, the final-year undergraduate Microeconomic Analysis and the International Trade option, the graduate Advanced Microeconomic Theory course for first-year M.Sc./Ph.D. students.
-Students at Cardiff University on these courses can access teaching materials on Learning Central (aka Blackboard).
+In 2018/2019, the final-year undergraduate International Trade option.
+Students at Cardiff University on this course can access teaching materials on Learning Central.

 © David Collie